padrinobook/padrinobook/chapters/job_vacancy_application.md

 inside, and BCrypt is well tested.

+\begin{aside}
-I> ## Why making callbacks private?
+\heading{Why making callbacks private?}

-I>
-I> It is good practice to make your callbacks private so that they can called only from inside the model and no other I> object can use these methods.
-Our `confirmation_code` method is public available but that is no problem, because it I> just generates an random string.
+It is good practice to make your callbacks private so that they can called only from inside the model and no other object can use these methods.
+Our `confirmation_code` method is public available but that is no problem, because it just generates an random string.

+\end{aside}

 After creating the confirmation code mechanism for our user, we need to implement a authenticate which takes the